 Timothy J. Pigot Mr. Pigot has served as our Chief Commercial Officers since March 2023 and prior to March 2023 as our Senior Vice President of Commercial since June 2021.
 Prior to joining our company, Mr. Pigot was the Vice President of Marketing for MyoKardia, Inc. (acquired by Bristol-Myers Squibb Company) from September 2019 through March 2021.
-Prior to joining MyoKardia, Mr. Pigot worked at Gilead Sciences, Inc. from May 2007 to August 2019.
+Prior to joining MyoKardia, Mr. Pigot worked at Gilead Sciences, Inc. from May 2007 to August 2019, where he led various commercial teams, including most recently as Vice President, U.S. Oncology.
 Prior to joining Gilead Sciences, Mr. Pigot worked for Pfizer Inc. from 1996 through April 2007.
-At Pfizer, Mr. Pigot held a number of positions of increasing responsibility including Senior Director, U.S. Team Leader of Zoloft Marketing, Senior Director, U.S. Team Leader of Viagra/Revatio Marketing, and Senior Director, U.S. Team Leader of Detrol LA Marketing.
+At Pfizer, Mr. Pigot held a number of positions of increasing responsibility including Senior Director, U.S. Team Leader of Zoloft Marketing, Senior Director, U.S. Team Leader of Detrol LA Marketing.
 Mr. Pigot holds a B.S. from Binghamton University, State University of New York, School of Management.

 Marinus Verwijs, Ph.D.
-Dr. Verwijs has served as our Senior Vice President CMC since March 2022.
+Dr. Verwijs has served as our Chief Technical Officer since June 2023 and prior to June 2023 as our Senior Vice President CMC since March 2022.
 Prior to joining our company, from July 2018 to March 2022, Dr. Verwijs served as Vice President, Head of Drug Product, Analytical Development, and Quality Control for Epizyme, Inc., a biotechnology company.
 From December 2014 to June 2018, Dr. Verwijs served as Director CMC Operations, Head of Process Development and Technical Operations of Flexion Therapeutics, Inc., a biotechnology company.
 From January 2009 to August 2014, Dr. Verwijs served as Associate Director Formulation Development for Vertex Pharmaceuticals, Inc., a biotechnology company, and prior to that, from 2006 to 2009, Dr. Verwijs was employed as Scientist Formulation Development at TransForm Pharmaceuticals, Inc., a biotechnology company.
 Dr. Verwijs holds a Ph.D. in Chemical Engineering from University of Florida and has a Master of Science in Chemical Engineering from Delft University of Technology in The Netherlands.